susfire/SapphireLauncherCpp/README.md

 - Place `sapphire.exe` next to `ffxiv_dx11.exe` (`game` folder).
 - Run `sapphire.exe` to create a template `sapphire.ini`.
 - Adjust the `username` and `password` to match your setup.
-- If your user does not yet exist, run `sapphire.exe create` to create it.
+- If your user does not yet exist, run `sapphire.exe -create` to create it.
 Otherwise run `sapphire.exe` to start the game.

 # Building